JuliaDynamics/DiscreteEvents.jl/docs/src/overview.md

 If no Δt is given, the simulation doesn't tick with a fixed interval, but jumps from event to event.

-### Expressions as Events
+### Functions and expressions as Events

-Julia expressions are scheduled as events on the clock's time line:
+Julia functions or expressions are scheduled as events on the clock's time line:

+- `SimFunction(func::Function, arg...; kw...)` prepare a function and its arguments for simulation.
-- `event!(sim::Clock, expr::Expr, t::Float64)` or
+- `event!(sim::Clock, ex::Union{Expr,SimFunction}, t::Float64)` or
-- `event!(sim, expr, at, t)`: schedule an expression for evaluation at a given simulation time.
+- `event!(sim, ex, at, t)`: schedule a function or an expression for a given simulation time.
-- `event!(sim, expr, after, t):` schedule an expression for evaluation `t` after current simulation time.
+- `event!(sim, ex, after, t):` schedule a function or an expression for time `t` after current simulation time.
-- `event!(sim, expr, every, Δt)`: schedule an expression for evaluation now and at every time step `Δt` until end of simulation.
+- `event!(sim, ex, every, Δt)`: schedule a function an expression for now and every time step `Δt` until end of simulation.

-Events are evaluated later as we `step` or `run` through the simulation.
-They may then at runtime create further events and thus cause chains of events to be scheduled and called during simulation.
+Events are called later as we `step` or `run` through the simulation.
+They may at runtime create further events and thus cause chains of events to be scheduled and called during simulation.

 ### Sampling expressions

 If we provide the clock with a time interval `Δt`, the clock ticks with a fixed sample rate.
-At each tick it will evaluate expressions, we register with:
+At each tick it will call registered functions or expressions:

-- `sample!(sim::Clock, expr::Expr)`: enqueue an expression for sampling.
+- `sample!(sim::Clock, ex::Union{Expr,SimFunction})`: enqueue a function or expression for sampling.

-Sampling expressions are evaluated at clock ticks in the sequence they were registered.
-They are evaluated before any events which may have been scheduled for the same time.
+Sampling functions or expressions are called at clock ticks in the sequence they were registered.
+They are called before any events which may have been scheduled for the same time.

 ### Running the simulation

-Now, after we have setup a clock, scheduled expressions as events or registered them for sampling, we can step or run through a simulation, stop or resume it.
+Now, after we have setup a clock, scheduled events or setup sampling, we can step or run through a simulation, stop or resume it.

 - `run!(sim::Clock, duration::Number)`: run a simulation for a given duration.
-Call and evaluate all ticks and scheduled events in that timeframe.
+Call all ticks and scheduled events in that timeframe.
-- `step!(sim::Clock)`: take one simulation step, execute the next tick or event.
+- `step!(sim::Clock)`: take one simulation step, call the next tick or event.
 - `stop!(sim::Clock)`: stop a simulation
 - `resume!(sim::Clock)`: resume a halted simulation.